 There are generally no adverse implications for a customer who closes an account.
 The most obvious exception is when you close a credit card account.
 When this happens, it could cause the customer to experience a short-term drop in their credit score.

 A closed account is any account that has been deactivated or otherwise terminated, either by the customer, custodian, or counterparty.
-The term is often applied to a checking or savings account, or derivative trading, credit card, auto loan, or brokerage account.
+The term is often applied to a checking or savings account.
+However, it could refer to a derivative trading, credit card, auto loan, or brokerage account.

 Knowing why the bank has closed your account and what you can do about it is crucial.
 We discuss that below, along with the five things you must do next and how to prevent it from happening again.

 If you have a zero balance for too long, the bank may consider your account dormant and close it.
-Banks are for-profit, and an account with no money in it doesn’t help them.
-They may send you letters requesting that you activate the account, or they will close it within a certain number of days.
+Banks are for-profit, and an account with no money in it is useless to them.
+You may receive letters requesting that you reactivate an inactive account.
+If you don’t, they will close it within a given timeframe.

 Most banks will even charge you a fee if you have a negative balance.
 If you don’t pay the fees, it’s yet another reason for them to close your account.
 Only this time, they’ll also send your dormant account to a collection agency to collect the funds.

-Every bank account has rules, whether it’s a minimum balance requirement or a maximum number of transactions you can make per month.
+Every bank account has rules, such as a minimum balance requirement or a monthly transaction limit.
 If you don’t follow the rules one too many times, they may close your account.

-The most common reason to find out your account is closed is because you made too many transfers.
+The most common reason for a closed bank account is because you made too many transfers.
 Savings accounts allow a maximum of 6 transfers a month.
 If you consistently exceed this number, they may close your account.

-If your checking account is constantly overdrawn, either by writing bad checks or by using your debit card for more than the balance in your account, a bank may close your account.
+A bank may close your checking account if you constantly write bad checks or go over your debit card balance.
 They usually excuse a couple of overdrafts or bounced checks if they aren’t frequent.
 However, if you have too many, and they may consider you high risk and close your checking account.

-If the bank suspects you opened an account that doesn’t belong to you, or they worry that you are participating in any illegal activity, they will close the account immediately.
+The bank will close your account immediately if they suspect you opened it in someone else’s name or are participating in illegal activity.
 There often isn’t any warning in this situation because of the legal consequences it can cause.

 The Bank Changed Structure

 If you’ve been with the same bank for a long time, you may notice a restructuring.
 They often eliminate certain types of accounts and open new ones.
-If you have an ‘old account’ that has been closed, but your account has a good standing, they may offer you the opportunity to transition to the new account.
+If you have an ‘old account’ that has been closed, but your account is in good standing, they may offer to transition you to a new account.

 Before you agree, read the fine print.
 Make sure there aren’t any fees you’ll have to pay or that you can meet the minimum balance requirements.
 Don’t assume the account will be the same—look out for yourself.